MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-servicing-channels-windows-10-updates.md

 ## Block user access to Windows Update settings

 In Windows 10, administrators can control user access to Windows Update.
 By enabling the Group Policy setting under **Computer Configuration\Administrative Templates\Windows Components\Windows update\Remove access to use all Windows update features**, administrators can disable the "Check for updates" option for users.
 Any background update scans, downloads and installations will continue to work as configured.
+This is not recommended if you have configured the device to "notify" to download or install as this policy will prevent the end user from being able to do so.

 >[!NOTE]
 > In Windows 10, any Group Policy user configuration settings for Windows Update were deprecated and are no longer supported on this platform.